Towards a Game-Theoretic Security Analysis of Off-Chain Protocols

 \subsection{Security Strategies for Off-Chain Protocols}

+We now leverage the previously introduced EFG-based definitions (\Cref{sec:EFG:extended}) to faithfully model the security of off-chain protocols. \NEWR{ In particular, we propose the novel concept of \emph{collusion resilience} for addressing \ref{P2}, and compare it to existing formalizations of property \ref{P2}.}

-Based on our EFG advancements (\Cref{sec:EFG:extended}), we next focus on formalizing security properties of off-chain protocols.
-In \cite{CITE}, strong resilience and practicality where used to model the no deviation property of (P2).
-We show that strong Nash Equilibria do not imply strong resilience nor vice-versa (Lemma~\ref{lemma:impl}).
-We thus investigate variations of strong resilience and propose the novel concept of \emph{collusion resilience}, where the sum of the utilities of the deviating parties is considered since rational players may collude or be controlled by the same entity.
+In \cite{CITE}, strong resilience and practicality were used to model the no deviation property of \ref{P2}: We identify unwanted properties of strong resilience and we thus investigate variations of it.
+Specifically, we show that strong Nash Equilibria do not imply strong resilience nor vice-versa (\Cref{lemma:impl}), and therefore define the \emph{collusion resilience} property of a joint strategy.
+Intuitively, collusion resilience considers the sum of the utilities of the deviating parties, since rational players may collude or be controlled by the same entity.

-\begin{definition}[Collusion Resilience -- \srp] A joint strategy $\sigma \in \mS$ in a game $\Gamma$ is called \emph{collusion resilient} (\srp) if no strict subgroup of players $S:=\{s_1,...,s_j\}$ has a joint incentive in deviating from $\sigma$.
+\begin{definition}[Collusion Resilience -- \srp] A joint strategy $\sigma \in \mS$ in an EFG/NFG $\Gamma$ is called \emph{collusion resilient (\srp)} if no strict subgroup of players $S:=\{s_1,...,s_j\}$ has a joint incentive in deviating from $\sigma$.
 That is,

 \end{definition}